openrport/openrport/docs/no10-securing-the-server.md

 ```

 These are good settings to protect your server against password guessing.
-The counters for failed logins are constantly increasing and only reset by successfully logins or a server restart.
+The counters for failed logins are constantly increasing and only reset by a successful login or a server restart.

-For example, if a client fails to log in for the sixth time, any login attempts of the IP address are blocked for one hour.
+For example, if a client fails to log in for the fifth time, any login attempts of the IP address are blocked for one hour.
 If there are more clients on the same network with correct credentials but sharing common internet access and these clients are restarted, they are banned too.

 ::: warning
-Because rejecting connections on failed logins a handled properly by the server, they are not considered an error and not logged to the log file when you are on the `error` log level.
+Because rejecting connections on failed logins is handled properly by the server, they are not considered an error and not logged to the log file when you are on the `error` log level.
 Consider changing the `log_level` to `info` to trace failed logins and to eventually activate fail2ban.
 :::